 Data protection and data protection officer

+The Malaysian law does not have requirements to appoint a data protection officer.
 The Personal Data Protection Department’s (PDPD) main responsibility is to control the processing of personal data of individuals who are involved in commercial transactions and avoid the misuse of any personal data.

 - Banking and financial institutions